 such as chicken, fish, lean beef, and eggs.
 Fruit, nuts, and alcohol are not allowed while caffeine can be consumed in moderation.
 It is recommended to drink plenty of water (8 glasses).

-During the Ongoing Weight Loss (OWL) phase, the carb consumption
+During the Ongoing Weight Loss (OWL) phase

 The Atkins plan owes its huge popularity to the promise of an overall better health, together with weight loss, without ever feeling hungry and eating foods many other dieters only dream about.
 However, in response to the widespread misconception that the diet promotes eating unlimited amounts of fatty meats and cheeses